School Nurse News

 Are medications allowed in classrooms?

-No medications are allowed in the classrooms.
-This includes cough drops—which are a choking hazard.
+-No medications are allowed, including cough drops—which are a choking hazard.

-Can my doctor excuse my child from PE?
+Can my doctor excuse my child from PE/recess?

 Are lice a problem?

-Occasionally, we hear that a particular student has lice.
+-Occasionally, it is reported or we discover lice on a student.
 The risk of transmission of lice is low during the school day.
-If we find a recurrent problem in a certain grade, students may be checked for lice in that class.
 We will send a note to parents if lice is reported or found.
-Please see our lice handout on the Resources page for more information about what you can do to avoid lice and treatment options.
+Please see our lice handout on the resources page for more information about what you can do to avoid lice and treatment options.

 How do you handle food allergies?

-We have several students with life threatening allergies.
-Our goal is to educate both children and staff to be aware of their environment and to take necessary precautions to avoid an allergic reaction.
-We make lists by grade and by households.
-Room mothers are alerted as to the allergies of the class—so they can remind parents of allergies of the class when planning class activities.
+-We have several students with life threatening allergies.
+Our goal is to educate students and staff to be aware of their environment and to take necessary precautions to avoid allergic reactions.
+Lists of allergic students, by grade, are distributed to all teachers.
+Room mothers are alerted to allergies of respective classes—so they can remind parents when planning class activities.

-Please do not send in any items with peanuts, tree nuts or sesame for parties, bake sales or class activities.
-Please notify your child’s teacher when bringing in food.
+-Please do not send in any items with peanuts, tree nuts or sesame for parties, bake sales or class activities.
+Though it is discouraged, please notify your child’s teacher when bringing in food.
 Children who consume peanut butter during lunch or snack must wash their hands with soap and water after they finish; and wash the table as well.
 Remind your child not to share or trade food.

-The health care provider completes the Allergy Action Plan and orders medication using the appropriate form.
+-The health care provider completes the Allergy Action Plan and orders medication using the appropriate diocesan form.
 Parents bring the forms and medications to school.
-We keep EpiPens in the clinic and check them out for field trips.
+We keep EpiPens in the clinic and check them out to teachers for field trips.
 EpiPens are not provided for after school activities.

 What are the health requirements for kindergarten entry or for students transferring from another state or country?

-The VA School Entrance Health form must be completed; within the past year.
-Page 1 is completed by the parent.
-Page 2 & 3 are the immunization history.
-Page 4 is the physical which must include vision, hearing, TB risk assessment and be signed by the doctor.
-The Immunization History (signed by doctor) must include 5 DTap*, 4 IPV*, 3 Hepatitis B, 2 MMR & 2 Varicellas. (* indicates one must be after 4 yrs of age).
+-Your HCP completes and signs Pages 2-4.
+Page 4, the physical, must include vision, hearing, and TB risk assessment.
+The immunization history must include 5 DTap*, 4 IPV*, 3 Hepatitis B, 2 MMR & 2 Varicella. (* indicates one must be after 4 yrs of age).

 What are health requirements for new students entering from a VA school?

-The health records will transfer over from the previous school.
-We will review them and contact the parents when we have questions.
-Please complete the Confidential Health Update so we can have current health information about your child and up to date contact information for both parents.
+-Complete the Confidential Health Update form so we have current health information about your child and up to date contact information for both parents.

 How will I know when my child comes to the clinic?

-We will email you when your child comes to the clinic and then returns to class.
+-We will email/call you when your child comes to the clinic and is able to return to class.
 We will call you if your child needs to come home.

 My child has asthma and requires an inhaler.
-Do you need anything with the inhaler?
+What are the school requirements?

 My child has diabetes.
-What do you need from me?
+What are the school requirements?

-There is a Diabetes Management Plan which details the contact information and the doctor’s orders.
-You provide the medical supplies, such as testing equipment and insulin and the snacks.
-Both nurses meet with the parent(s) and the teacher, and plan how to manage your child safely at school.
+-The Diabetes Management Plan, found under Forms, must be completed by your HCP.
+You provide the medical supplies, such as testing equipment, insulin and any snacks.
+Both nurses meet with the parent(s) and the teacher to plan how to manage your child safely at school.

-How do you handle students who bump their heads?
+How do you manage students who bump their heads/head injuries?